louity/qgm_pytorch/README.md

 # qgm_pytorch

-PyTorch implementation of multi-layer quasi-geostrophic model on rectangular domain with solid boundaries, with parameterizatition described in the paper [https://arxiv.org/abs/2204.13914](Modified hyper-viscosity for coarse-resolution ocean models).
+PyTorch implementation of multi-layer quasi-geostrophic model on rectangular domain with solid boundaries, with parameterizatition described in the paper (Modified hyper-viscosity for coarse-resolution ocean models)[https://arxiv.org/abs/2204.13914].

 ## Requirements